 The majority of expats own or rent a vehicle for getting around Zambia.
 But driving in Zambia can be a hair-raising activity for the inexperienced.
 Defensive driving is recommended due to erratic local drivers and poor road conditions.
 Adequate signage is also often lacking.

 Cars drive on the left-hand side of the road in Zambia.
-Foreigners wanting to drive in Zambia need to hold an international driving permit; the only foreign driving licences that are recognised in Zambia are those from other SADC countries.
-New residents from outside these countries are required to pass a local driving test.
+Foreigners wanting to drive in Zambia need an international driving permit, and they must carry their foreign driver's licences with them at all times.
+The only foreign driving licences that are recognised in Zambia are those from other Southern African Development Community (SADC) countries.
+New residents from outside these countries must pass a local driving test.

-Some companies may provide a driver for their senior executives, so this is something worth considering during contract negotiations for a posting in Zambia.
+Some companies may provide a driver for their senior executives, which is worth considering during contract negotiations for a posting in Zambia.

 Public transport in Zambia

-Public transport in Lusaka is cheap and generally accessible, but outside major cities getting around may be more challenging.
-Nevertheless, there are several transport options available for getting around Zambia.
+Public transport in Lusaka is cheap and generally accessible, but getting around outside major cities may be more challenging.
+Nevertheless, several transport options are available for getting around Zambia.

 Minibus taxis